How to Grow and Care for Locust Trees

 Pests

-- Aphids: These tiny insects can suck the sap from leaves.
-Use insecticidal soap or neem oil to control infestations.
+| Aphids | These tiny insects suck the sap from leaves. | Use insecticidal soap or neem oil to control infestations. |

-- Locust Borer: This pest can damage the tree’s trunk.
-Look for signs of sawdust at the base and consider applying a systemic insecticide.
+| Locust Borer | This pest can damage the tree’s trunk. | Look for signs of sawdust at the base and consider applying a systemic insecticide. |

 Diseases

-- Fungal Infections: Root rot and leaf spot can occur in overly wet conditions.
-Ensure proper drainage and avoid overwatering.
+| Fungal Infections | Root rot and leaf spot can occur in overly wet conditions. | Ensure proper drainage and avoid overwatering. |

-- Powdery Mildew: This fungal disease can be treated with fungicides or by improving air circulation around the tree.
+| Powdery Mildew | This fungal disease can occur in humid conditions. | Treat with fungicides or improve air circulation around the tree. |

 Yellow Leaves